stassop/ReactNativeTodo/README.md

 });
 ```

-Now we can call a component method to simulate user action, and expect it to take effect after it gets processed by sagas, reducers etc.
+Now call the component's methods to simulate user actions, and expect them to take effect after they get processed by sagas, reducers etc.

 ```
 it('Creates todos', async () => {